-In many cases, the accounts payable department does not get as much attention from an organization’s CEO as other areas of a business.
-It’s not often the first area within a company that receives funding for improvement.
-Despite that, AP teams have a major role to play in the operations of a business and optimizing the levels of working capital available.
-Amidst the Covid-19 pandemic, the role of the accounts payable teams has further grown in importance as organizations ‘focus on protecting employees, understanding the risks to their business, and managing the supply chain disruptions’, according to Deloitte.
+In many cases, the accounts payable department does not get as much attention from the CEO as other areas of a business.
+Accounts Payable is generally not the first department that receives funding, and some companies may not even track accounts payable metrics.
+Despite that, AP teams have a major role to play in the operations of a business and in optimizing the levels of working capital available.
+Following the Covid-19 pandemic, the role of accounts payable teams has further grown in importance given persistent supply chain disruptions as organizations evaluate how they manage business risks.

-The overall responsibilities of the accounts payable team, such as managing cash flow, reducing costs in the procure-to-pay cycle and managing supply chain relations, require a lot of attention at the moment.
-With such responsibilities in mind, there are some specific accounts payable metrics that are important to measure to ensure that the department is running at prime efficiency.
+The overall responsibilities of the accounts payable team, such as managing cash flow, reducing costs in the procure-to-pay cycle, and managing supply chain relations require significant attention.
+With such responsibilities in mind, here are 7 important accounts payable performance metrics that can be monitored to ensure that the department is running both efficiently and effectively.

 7 Accounts Payable Metrics